Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 3. Select the checkboxes of members you want to remove/change the roles of.
 4. Choose the trash icon or a role from the menu at the bottom center of the screen and apply for all simultaneously.

-### Can I work with people from outside of a team?
+### Can I Work with People from Outside of a Team?

 Sometimes you may need to work on a particular task or project with people outside of your team.
 In this case, it doesn't make sense to add them as members to your team.